kobsio/kobs/docs/plugins/elasticsearch.md

 | query | string | The Elasticsearch query.
 We are using the [Query String Syntax](#query-string-syntax) for Elasticsearch. | Yes |
 | fields | []string | A list of fields to display in the results table.
 If this field is omitted, the whole document is displayed in the results table. | No |

+## Notification Options

+!!! note
+    The Elasticsearch plugin can not be used to get a list of notifications.

 ## Usage

 ### Query String Syntax